 Session Title: Vascular Biology in Health and Disease Oral Abstracts

-Abstract 108: Cell-Specific Interference with Endothelial PPARγ Produces Oxidative Stress and Accelerates Vascular Aging
+Abstract 76: Genetic Interference with PPARγ in Endothelium Accelerates Oxidative Stress, Inflammation, and Vascular Senescence With Aging